 © Markus Jenny

-If Swiss agriculture is to be called sustainable, it is expected to enable long-term persistence of native wildlife.
+If Swiss agriculture is to be called sustainable, it must support the long-term persistence of native wildlife.

-Our standpoint: une agriculture respectueuse de la faune sauvage
+- Une agriculture respectueuse de la faune sauvage (in French)

-The Swiss Ornithological Institute supports a wildlife-friendly agriculture by providing information and education.
+The Swiss Ornithological Institute supports wildlife-friendly agriculture by providing information and education and by conducting pioneering projects.

-- agriculture embraces a multifunctionality approach anchored in the Swiss federal constitution and should hence not merely focus on the production of food but also on the production of biodiversity,
+- agriculture embraces the multifunctionality approach anchored in the Swiss federal constitution, focusing not merely on the production of food but also on the production of biodiversity,

-- agriculture favours biodiversity on farmland with high-quality compensation areas and adequate cropping systems,
+- agriculture enhances biodiversity on farmland with high-quality compensation areas and appropriate cropping systems,

-- agricultural education and advisory services put more emphasis on ecological aspects and wildlife-friendly cropping practices
+- agricultural education and advisory services put more emphasis on ecological aspects and wildlife-friendly farming practices,

-- decision makers prompt the shift from general subsidies to ecologically effective payments
+- policy-makers prompt the shift towards ecologically effective direct payments,

-- decision makers link ecological payments more closely to habitat requirements of typical and threatened farmland species.
+- policy-makers link ecological payments more closely to habitat requirements of typical and threatened farmland species.

-Together with local farmers and other partners we work to ecologically restore agricultural areas and that such locally-led restoration programmes result in increased biodiversity (Klettgau, Wauwiler Moos, St. Galler Rheintal).
+Together with local farmers and other partners we work to ecologically restore agricultural areas and demonstrate that such locally led restoration programmes result in increased biodiversity (Klettgau, Wauwil Plain, St. Gallen Rhine Valley, Weidist cultural landscape).
 To effectively enhance biodiversity, sufficient ecological compensation areas have to be implemented, and they should be of high ecological quality.
 Wildflower areas (similar to set-asides) and rotation fallows have repeatedly been shown to be extremely valuable for biodiversity.

-To get farmers to implement biodiversity measures, a thorough advisory service is needed.
+To get farmers to implement biodiversity measures on their farms, a thorough advisory service is needed.
 A whole-farm advisory service including an analysis of ecological as well as economic aspects has proved very useful.
-During advisory, the indicator species system and the credit point system were helpful (Scoring with biodiversity).
+During advisory, the indicator species system and the credit point system have been helpful (Scoring with biodiversity).

-Collaborating closely with agricultural organisations, we make sure that wildlife-friendly produced foods are marketed and the higher production costs are remunerated adequately (projects: re-cultivation of Emmer and Einkorn, TerraSuisse).
+Collaborating closely with agricultural organisations, we make sure that foods from wildlife-friendly production are brought to market and the higher production costs are remunerated adequately (projects: re-cultivation of Emmer and Einkorn and IP-Suisse).

 Several local and regional partners